-In order to achieve the long-term beneficial impacts within the environmental justice areas, short-term construction impacts are necessary.
-Therefore, because the entire project area is an environmental justice area and the project would provide longterm benefits to the population, the short-term construction impacts would not result in a high and adverse effect on the health or environment of minority and low-income populations.
-Construction impacts are temporary and any impacts would cease upon project completion.
+In order to achieve the direct, long-term, major beneficial impacts within the environmental justice areas, short-term construction impacts are necessary.
+Therefore, because the entire project area is an environmental justice area and the project would provide long-term benefits to the population, the short-term construction impacts would not result in a high and adverse effect on the health or environment of minority and low-income populations.
+Construction impacts are temporary, and any impacts would cease upon project completion.